FAForever/wiki-pages/Play/Learning-Supcom/Intermediate-1v1-Guide.md

 There are several hotkeys we can recommend you use at this level to help with your overall gameplay.
 Some of these are:

 #### Orders
+- Assist -
-- Attack
+- Attack -
 - Attack (SHIFT version) -
-- Capture
+- Capture -
-- Move
+- Move -
 - Move (SHIFT version) -
 - Overcharge -
 - Pause